sakshisahoo33-arch/Jobhunter/README.md

 # Jobhunter
 # Job Hunter Website

-Job Hunter is a simple web application that allows users to register, log in,dashboard which helps to upload their resumes and log out.
-The project is being developed as a team project using HTML, CSS, Java, MySQL, and GitHub.
+Job Hunter is a simple web application made that allows users to register, log in,dashboard which helps to upload their resumes and log out.
+The project is being developed as a team project using HTML, CSS, Java, MySQL, and GitHub for jobsearch

 ## Features
 * User Registration